egrommet/Computational-Journalism-Publishers-Workbench/GettingStartedVMware.md

 ### Create a virtual machine
 1. Start up VMware Player.
 Press the 'Create a New Virtual Machine' button.
 1. In the first panel, choose 'I will install the operating system later.' and press 'Next'.
 1. Select 'Linux' for the guest operating system.
 Choose the version in the drop-down menu.
-For Linux Mint, choose 'Ubuntu'.
+	* For 32-bit Linux Mint or Ubuntu, choose 'Ubuntu'.
+Then press 'Next'.
+	* For 64-bit Linux Mint or Ubuntu, choose 'Ubuntu 64-bit'.
+Then press 'Next'.
+	* For 32-bit Fedora, choose 'Fedora'.
+Then press 'Next'.
+	* For 64-bit Fedora, choose 'Fedora 64-bit'.
 Then press 'Next'.
 1. Choose a name for the virtual machine and press 'Next'.
 1. In the 'Disk Size' menu, create a 32 GB virtual hard drive and press 'Next'.
 1. In the next panel, just press 'Finish'.
 Press 'Close' in the final panel.